Information Spillover in Multiple Zero-sum Games: Model and Equilibrium Concept

 \item For each $\epsilon >0$, there exists a positive integer $T_0$ such that for all $T \geq T_0$, $(\sigma,\tau_A, \tau_B)$ is an $\epsilon$-Nash equilibrium in the finitely repeated game with $T$ stages, i.e., \begin{enumerate} \item For each $(k_A, k_B) \in \text{supp}(p^0)$ and $\s' \in \S$, $\alpha^{k_A, k_B}_T(\sigma', \tau_A, \tau_B) \leq \alpha^{k_A,k_B}_T(\sigma, \tau_A, \tau_B) + \epsilon$; \item For each $\tau_A' \in \mathcal{T}_A$, $\beta^{A}_T(\sigma,\tau_A', \tau_B) \leq \beta^{A}_T(\sigma,\tau_A, \tau_B) + \epsilon$; \item For each $\tau_B' \in \mathcal{T}_B$, $\beta^{B}_T(\sigma,\tau_A, \tau_B') \leq \beta^{B}_T(\sigma,\tau_A, \tau_B) + \epsilon$. \end{enumerate}

 \end{enumerate}

 Uniform equilibrium is a standard equilibrium concept for the analysis of undiscounted repeated games.
-It contains a strong requirement, namely (2), which posits that the profile $(\s,\t_A,\tau_B)$ must generate an $\epsilon$-equilibrium in all ``long'' ($T \geq T_0$) but $T$-times (where $T < \infty$) repeated version of our model.\footnote{One notable aspect of this equilibrium notion is that uniform equilibria in our model are approximate Nash equilibria in the discounted version of our model: if $(\s, \t_A, \t_B)$ is a uniform equilibrium, then $(\s, \t_A, \t_B)$ is a $\e$-Nash equilibrium of the discounted versions of our model for a sufficiently high discount factor.
+It contains a strong requirement, namely (2), which posits that the profile $(\s,\t_A,\tau_B)$ must generate an $\epsilon$-Nash equilibrium on the finite but sufficiently long-horizon ($T \geq T_0$, where $T < \infty$) version of our model.\footnote{One notable aspect of this equilibrium notion is that uniform equilibria in our model are approximate Nash equilibria in the discounted version of our model: if $(\s, \t_A, \t_B)$ is a uniform equilibrium, then $(\s, \t_A, \t_B)$ is a $\e$-Nash equilibrium of the discounted versions of our model for a sufficiently high discount factor.
 See Theorem 13.32 in Maschler et al. \cite{MSZ2013}.}

+Unless explicitly stated otherwise, from now on whenever we refer to uniform equilibrium or equilibria we will use simply \textit{equilibrium} or \textit{equilibria}.

 If $(\sigma, \tau_A, \tau_B)$ is an equilibrium in $\mathcal{G}(p^0)$, the associated vector where $\alpha(\sigma,\tau_A, \tau_B) := (\alpha^{k_A, k_B}(\sigma, \tau_A, \tau_B))_{(k_A,k_B) \in \text{supp}(p^0)}$, is the \textit{vector of payoffs of} $(\sigma, \tau_A, \tau_B)$.
 Also $\alpha(\sigma,\tau_A, \tau_B) \cdot p^0$ (where $\cdot$ is the standard scalar product in Euclidean space) is the \textit{ex-ante equilibrium payoff} of the informed player.